jose-jacinto/github-cli/README.md

 1. Docker is installed
 2. Nodejs is installed
 3. Get a github token here 👉 [https://github.com/settings/tokens]https://github.com/settings/tokens
-4. Create a `.env` file in the root of the project and assign it to the variable `GITHUB_TOKEN`.
+4. (optional) Create a `.env` file in the root of the project and assign it to the variable `GITHUB_TOKEN`.
 The file should look like this:
 ```sh
 GITHUB_TOKEN=ghp_llkJG ...
 ```
+> Although we are fetching public data from Github's API, having a token increases the rate limit available to the user.

 ### Installation